NC3-LU/cases_web/README.md

 ## Development Installation
 To install it locally:

-First some extra tools need to be installed installed:
+First some extra tools need to be installed:

 ```sudo apt-get install build-essential patch ruby-dev zlib1g-dev```